Jesse-Chong/frontend-portfolio-project/README.md

 * Display errors to users when they incorrectly fill out a form when attempting to create or update a resource.
 * Added one-to-many table relationship to my database.
 * Create middleware in back-end application to validate for particular values when a resource is created or updated.
-* Visually allow for interacting with a secont resource from the front-end (checklist)
+* Visually allow for interacting with a second resource from the front-end (checklist)
 * Used re-usable helper functions for human readability for description and title even if user didnt input proper grammar.
 * Fully functional toggle where if user says no on the delete modal for todo or checklist toggle it goes back to "incomplete (❌)"
 * Used useLocation to hide the navbar in the homepage to make the design more fluide (Not much point in a homepage except for introduction to the app for this project.)